jaakkopasanen/AutoEq/README.md

 Calibration data is not used as is in the results but instead Innerfidelity SBAF-Serious compensation curve was calibrated to be suitable for Headphone.com measurements.
 Calibration can be used between Innerfidelity and Headphone.com mainly to make headphones sound like other headphones when both models are from different sources.

+Same calibration procedure was done for Innerfidelity and Rtings measurements.

 ## Technical Challenges